 Feline Injection Site Sarcoma

-In cats, invasive sarcomas (mostly fibrosarcomas), so called “feline injection-site sarcomas” (FISSs) are the most serious adverse effect following vaccination.
+In cats, invasive sarcomas (mostly fibrosarcomas), so called “feline injection-site sarcomas” (FISS) are the most serious adverse effect following vaccination.
 They develop at sites of a vaccination or injection.
 They have characteristics that are distinct from those of fibrosarcomas in other areas and behave more aggressively.
 The rate of metastasis ranges from 10 to 28%.

 Aggressive, radical excision is required to avoid tumour recurrence.
 The prognosis improves if additional radiotherapy and/or immunotherapy (such as recombinant feline IL-2) are used.

 For prevention, injection of any irritating substance should be avoided.
 Vaccination should be performed as often as necessary, but as infrequently as possible.
 Vaccines should be brought to room temperature prior to administration.
 Non-adjuvanted, modified-live or recombinant vaccines should be preferred over adjuvanted vaccines, if available and proven equally effective.
 Injections should be given at sites at which surgery would likely lead to a complete cure; the interscapular region should generally be avoided.
 Postvaccinal monitoring should be performed.